data-mechanics/course-2016-fal-proj/manda094_nwg_patels95/README.md

 #### Visualizations

-1.  index.html uses d3.js and a geoJSON file created from the coordinates of our dataset.
-It shows an overlay of Boston, in which the borders are the police districts.
-Each crime that was registered with a coordinate point has been placed on the map, showing the crime density.
+1.  crime_plot.html uses d3.js and a geoJSON file created from the coordinates of our dataset.
+After filtering out the crimes that were not recorded with a coordinate point, the remaining crimes were all written into crimeMap.js as a json dictionary.
+The visualization creates an overlay of Boston, in which the borders are the current police districts.
+Each crime that was registered with a coordinate point has been placed on the map, showing the crime density across the city.

 #### Conclusion